beverleysun/beverleysun/README.md

 <img src="header.gif">

-**I'm a Penultimate Year Software Engineering student at the University of Auckland.
+**I'm a Final Year Software Engineering student at the University of Auckland.
 I quite enjoy coding - enough to do a degree specialising in it :-)**